 There are many reasons why directors of an otherwise successful company may wish to end that business by appointing a qualified individual (a liquidator) to finalise the company’s affairs and liquidate its remaining assets: the legal procedure known as ‘liquidation’.
 For example,

-- Sale of business through the sale and purchase of assets (as opposed to the sale of business through the acquisition of shareholding) and the existing company no longer trades.
+- Sale of business through the sale and purchase of assets (as opposed to the sale of a business through the acquisition of shareholding) and the existing company no longer trading;

-- The purpose for the existence of the company ceases.
+- The purpose for the existence of the company has ceased;

 - A restructure of a group of companies whereby a subsidiary is voluntarily wound up.